 In 1922, Lenin informed his minister of culture that “you must remember that of all the arts for us the most important is the cinema.”
 It is the goal of this web-site to demonstrate that early Soviet cinema is not the exception, even as it is the most heralded of such convergences; rather, the explicit linking of art, culture, revolution and philosophy has inspired a great many of the seminal works and theories of cinema history as well as today’s new media practices.

-Most of what can be read here has already been canonized in textbooks—from Sergei Eisenstein to Laura Mulvey, Isaac Julien to Trinh T. Minh-ha—but these seminal theoretical productions have been considered in isolation from each other: as either the hallowed words of a great artist or as part of a national or genre tradition.
-However, in the integrations made by users of the site, these theorizing voices speak amongst and to other politicized filmmakers, both past and present.
-By making clear the theoretical affinities that occur across such vast political, global and chronological landscapes, a picture of cinema, and cinema history emerges that is anti-corporate, agitational, intelligent, Marxist, and as often as not gendered female and non-white.
+Most of what can be read here has already been canonized in textbooks—writing by Sergei Eisenstein and Laura Mulvey, Isaac Julien or Trinh T. Minh-ha—but these seminal theoretical productions have been considered in isolation from each other: as either the hallowed words of a great artist or as part of a national or genre tradition.
+By putting into one place these discrete but connected histories with theoretical affinities and differences that occur across vast political, global and chronological landscapes, a picture of cinema, and cinema history emerges that is anti-corporate, agitational, intelligent, Marxist, and as often as not gendered female and non-white.

 MEDIA PRAXIS demonstrates a filmmakers’ ontology of film: what filmmakers know and learn about the medium they shoot, edit, and project because they engage in its sensuous activity.
 Unlike most collections of writing by filmmakers, the web-site relies upon neither interviews nor memoirs.
 This challenges the distinction typically drawn between those capable of and qualified to make systematic claims about the media (its theorists) and those whose ruminations are about the particular, daily, and technical (its producers).